 Court Notices & Important Announcements

-The US Probation Office for the Western District of Tennessee has a job opening for an Administrative Support Clerk in the Jackson division.
+The U.S. Probation Office for the Western District of Tennessee is seeking a Probation officer assistant for compiling criminal histories/profiles, running record checks through local, and national databases and files.
 Announcement.
 Job Application - Word, WordPerfect, PDF.

 Revised ADR Plan Effective September 1, 2014